|

 Four sheep were stolen from the farm of Mr Hale Westropp at Bures.
 The

-carcasses were traced to the premises of John Parmenter of Melford and
+carcases were traced to the premises of John Parmenter of Melford and

 to a butcher named Joseph Kingsbury of Melford who was found to have two

-carcasses in his possession.
+carcases in his possession.

 Parmenter was committed for trial on charges of receiving and Kingsbury